If you’re going to make money blogging, you need to think of yourself like a store. Do you know the top phrases that get people to buy?

-Think about it from the ground up.
+Think about a store starting from the ground up.
 When a brand new store is coming to a street near you, what does the process look like?

 First, they usually send a postcard to all the people in the area alerting them that the store is coming soon.